The ORP Foundation

 Key Takeaways for Grant Writers

-- Focus on building sector reputation - With trustees conducting research to identify potential grantees, establishing visibility through policy work, research contributions, or innovative practice in refugees, education, or environment may bring your organization to their attention
+- Focus on building sector reputation - With trustees conducting research to identify potential grantees, establishing visibility through policy work, research contributions, or innovative practice in refugees, education, or environment may bring your organisation to their attention

-- Be genuinely “less popular” but impactful - The foundation explicitly seeks to fund work that mainstream funders overlook, so organizations with unconventional approaches or unpopular causes may be more aligned than those with broad appeal
+- Be genuinely “less popular” but impactful - The foundation explicitly seeks to fund work that mainstream funders overlook, so organisations with unconventional approaches or unpopular causes may be more aligned than those with broad appeal

 - Multi-year thinking - The foundation has demonstrated commitment to sustained partnerships (up to eight years), suggesting they value long-term relationships rather than transactional one-off grants